-Book notes: How to Win Friends and Influence People by Dale Carnegie27 November 2020
+Book notes: How to Win Friends and Influence People

 A classic on people skills.
 I’ve summarised the principles here, but I recommend everyone reads the book as it’s rich with examples of famous historical figures and Carnegie’s personal anecdotes.

 - Inspire in the other person an eager want.

 - Remember that a person’s name is to them the sweetest and most important sound.

 - Be a good listener.
 Encourage others to talk about themselves.

 - Talk in terms of the other person’s interests.

 - Make the other person feel important - and do it sincerely.

 How to win people to your way of thinking